odpi/egeria/open-metadata-implementation/access-services/community-profile/README.md

 The communities interface support a both a REST API and event synchronization to add and retrieve information from the community.

+## Karma points

+Personal profiles include the ability to reward an individual for contributing to metadata.
+These rewards are in the form of karma points.

+The Community Profile OMAS is responsible for maintaining the count of the karma points.
+It does this by listening to the metadata changes occurring in the metadata repositories and updates the personal profile of each user making a contribution.

+The access service option property **"KarmaPointThreshold"** indicates the multiple of karma points for an individual that results in an external event being published - the default is 500.
+This means that when an individual gets to 500 karma points, and event is sent, and other event is sent when they get to 1000 karma points and so on.
+These events can be used to trigger additional recognition activities for the individuals concerned.